Morr & Co Solicitors

-- This is information about you that you give us by filling in forms on our website www.morrlaw.com (our website) or by corresponding with us by phone, e-mail or otherwise.
-It includes information you provide when you register to use a secure part of our website, subscribe to any of our updates or newsletters, search for a service, make an enquiry, request a quotation, make a payment on our website, engage us to provide services, during the course of a legal matter, participate in social media functions on our website, enter a competition, promotion or survey, register for an event and when you report a problem with our website.
+- This is information about you that you give us by filling in forms on our website www.morrlaw.com (“our site”) or by corresponding with us by phone, e-mail or otherwise.
+It includes information you provide when you register to use a secure part of our site, subscribe to any of our updates or newsletters, search for a service, make an enquiry, request a quotation, make a payment our site, engage us to provide services, during the course of a legal matter, participate in social media functions on our site, enter a competition, promotion or survey, register for an event and when you report a problem with our site.
 The information you give us may include your name, position, company, contact details (such as address, e-mail address and phone number), your personal preferences, choices and requirements specific to particular requests or services, financial and credit card information, personal description and photograph.

 Information we collect about you.

 With regard to each of your visits to our site we may automatically collect the following information:

 - technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, browser plug-in types and versions, operating system and platform;